gandharm/Gandhar-GB-pipeline/README.md

 # Gandhar-GB-pipeline
-prompt 1, and some work on prompt 2 (in 3 hours)
+prompt 1, and some work on prompt 2 (in 3 hours over 2 days)